Search Engine Trust Isn’t Enough for B2B Websites

 January 24, 2012 by Nick Stamoulis

-As a Boston SEO consultant, I talk to a lot of clients about how important search engine trust is.
+As an SEO consultant, I talk to a lot of clients about how important search engine trust is.
 The older and more established your website is (along with a variety of other factors), the more likely your site is to rank well in the SERP.
 In my opinion, the search engines want B2B website owners to succeed with their SEO because it cleans up the search results for them.
 Think about it—the better written and optimized your site, the more likely it is to have relevant information for a searcher.
 Your white hat B2B SEO campaign gives Google and Bing a better final product!